0x42697262/obsidian_files/» Notes/Writeups/(root-me.org) FTP - authentication.md

 ## Description

 A `.pcap` file is provided as a challenge.
-The goal is to analyze and _find the password_ in the packets that contains [[File Transfer Protocol|FTP]] network logs.
+The goal is to analyze and _find the password_ in the packets that contains File Transfer Protocol network logs.

 ## Solution

-Opened [[Wireshark]] and manually inspected each entries line by line.
+Opened Wireshark and manually inspected each entries line by line.
 It is not an **efficient** method of doing it.
 I first analyzed it by packet length.
 But I did not find anything.
 So I went ahead to investigate the packets one by one until I found an FTP request that submits a password to the server.
 The **password** can be found on **packet #11**.

-A better approach to solving this is to use [[TShark]] to analyze the network traffic.
+A better approach to solving this is to use TShark to analyze the network traffic.
 Better approach: `tshark -r <packet file> -Y 'ftp.request.filter == PASS'` and the output should be something like this:

 ```sh